Pál Kinizsi

-Pál Kinizsi (Paulus de Kenezy; Paul Chinezu; 1432–1494) was a Hungarian general in the service of Hungarian army under king Matthias Corvinus.
-He was the Count of Temes County (in the historical Banat region, in the Kingdom of Hungary now part of Romania and Serbia after annexation at the Treaty of Trianon) from 1484 and Captain-General of the Lower Parts.
-He was a general of King Mathias's famed Black Army.
+Pál Kinizsi (Paulus de Kenezy; 1432–1494) was a Hungarian general in the service of Hungarian army under king Matthias Corvinus.
+He was the Count of Temes County, located in the Banat region in the Kingdom of Hungary (now part of Romania and Serbia following the Treaty of Trianon in 1920) from 1484 and Captain-General of the Lower Parts of the Kingdom.
+He was a general of the famed Black Army of Hungary during the reign of King Mathias Corvinus.
 He is famous for his victory over the Ottomans in the Battle of Breadfield in October 1479.
+Kinizsi is widely praised for his role in defending Hungary from the Ottomans.
 He reputedly never lost a battle.